MenashayAu/gravityforms-repeater/readme.txt

 === Gravity Forms Repeater Add-On ===
-Contributors: KodieGrantham
+Contributors: KodieGrantham, Menashay Givoni
-Tags: gravityforms, gravity, forms, form, gravityforms, repeater, repeat, duplicate, duplication, field, fields Requires at least: 3.9
+Tags: gravityforms, gravity, forms, form, gravityforms, repeater, repeat, duplicate, duplication, field, fields Requires at least: 4.9.4
-Tested up to: 4.4
+Tested up to: 4.9.4
-Stable tag: 1.0.9
+Stable tag: 1.1.0

 A Gravity Forms add-on that allows specified groups of fields to be repeated by the user.